LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    Specifies the direction of zero-crossings to be located and returned.

+   The default behavior is to monitor for both zero-crossing directions.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param rootdir: state array of length *nrtfn*, the number of root
       functions :math:`g_i`  (the value of *nrtfn* was supplied in